kroma-network/kroma-specs/specs/validator-system-v2/overview.md

 ## Overview

 **Validator System V2** is a new network security model of Kroma, which introduces KRO tokenomics and delegation to the current validator system.
-It retains current [ZK fault proof][g-zk-fault-proof] and [challenge system](../fault-proof/challenge.md), while introducing two new contracts: **Validator Manager** and **Asset Manager** contract.
+It is compatible with current [ZK fault proof][g-zk-fault-proof] and [challenge system](../fault-proof/challenge.md), while introducing two new contracts: **Validator Manager** and **Asset Manager** contract.
 These contracts replace the existing [Validator Pool contract][g-validator-pool-contract], handling jobs such as validator management, delegation, next priority validator selection, reward distribution, and